MesseBasseProduction/MesseMap/README.md

 - $ `git clone https://github.com/MesseBasseProduction/MesseMap`
 - $ `cd MesseMap`
-- $ `docker-compose build && docker-compose up -d`
+- $ `docker compose build && docker compose up -d`

 It will expose the application on your localhost, port 8010.
-Saved posters will be stored as JSON files in `./saved` folder.
+Saved posters will be stored as JSON files in `./saved` folder (to load a JSON saved poster, add `?callmeroot` into the base url so a file input appear).
 You turn to configure the web server to expose this app to the world (feel welcome to let us know if you run one).

 ## Map data